 3. Hair Health

 Lemongrass oil can strengthen your hair follicles, so if you are struggling with hair loss or an itchy and irritated scalp, massage a few drops of lemongrass oil into your scalp for two minutes and then rinse.
-The soothing and bacteria-killing properties will leave your hair shiny, fresh, and odor free.
-(2)
+The soothing and bacteria-killing properties will leave your hair shiny, fresh and odor-free.
+(4)

 4. Natural Bug Repellant

 Because of its high citral and geraniol content, lemongrass oil is known to repel bugs such as mosquitoes and ants.
 This natural repellant has a mild smell and can be sprayed directly on the skin.
-You can even use lemongrass oil to kill fleas; add about 5 drops of oil to water and create your own spray, then apply the spray to your pet’s coat.
-(2)
+You can even use lemongrass oil to kill fleas; add about five drops of oil to water and create your own spray, then apply the spray to your pet’s coat.
+(5)